bessan75/webdev-task-wk1-and-wk2/README.md

 ### Web Development Task 001

-This repository contains the files and instructions for completing Web Development Task 001.
+This repository contains the files and instructions for completing the Web Development deliverables for Week 1 and Week 2.
 Follow the steps below to clone the repository and get started.

 ## Prerequisites